volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 It's good practice - to cover all your components with unit tests to be sure that adding new features won't break any of the existing ones.

-**Jest** is a JavaScript test runner, library for creating, running and structuring tests.
+**Jest** is a JavaScript test runner, library for creating, running, and structuring tests.

 If you're using CRA, **jest** will already be installed and configured, if not - you have to install it manually: